InTheBottle/BottleRim/README.md

 There are a few things you can and should do.

-1. Run Bethini through the MO2 dropdown and select a preset + recommended tweaks.
-(Do not turn of TAA, required if you use CS' DLAA or AMDs.)
+1. This is optional as the list comes with preconfigured INIs, run Bethini through the MO2 dropdown and select a preset + recommended tweaks ONLY.
+(Do not turn off TAA, required if you use CS' DLAA or AMDs.)

 2. This list comes with a preconfigured Community Shaders setup, but feel free to press the "Page Up" key and play around with things.

-3. Check the "Optionals" separator in Mo2 to activate Framegen or camera headbob if you'd like.
+3. Check the "Optionals" separator in Mo2 if you'd like.

 ### Antivirus Exceptions
 - Add exceptions in Windows Defender for the BottleRim folder and `ModOrganizer.exe` to avoid crashes.